How to Write an Employee Handbook

-While some of this information may change as your company evolves, the great thing about using Xtensio’s Employee Handbook template is that it becomes an editable living document once you save it to your dashboard.
+While some of this information may change as your company evolves, the great thing about using Xtensio’s template is that it becomes an editable living document once you save it to your dashboard.
 Move modules and sections around to make the template fit your needs and regularly update it as your company grows.
 Collaborate on it with your HR team and upper management.
-Then share the live link to your employee handbook with your employees and new hires so they’ll always be able to see the latest version of the handbook – no sending PDFs or updating a web page in the CMS everytime you need to make a change!
+Then share the live link to your staff handbook with your employees and new hires so they’ll always be able to see the latest version of the handbook – no sending PDFs or updating a web page in the CMS every time you need to make a change!

 Before you start…

 Employee handbooks vary widely in layout and content based on the company.
 You’ll need to define what information is necessary to tell your employees and create your handbook to meet your specific needs.
 The most common and professional way of beginning is by creating a well-organized “Table of Contents” where you list what information is included in the handbook.
 This will help organize how you want to create your handbook and it will make it easy for readers to find what they’re looking for.